Research

 Abstract: Company capital structure extends far beyond the simple choice between debt and equity.
 In issuing publicly traded bonds, firms often employ complex entity structures, issuing diverse bond types with varying maturity, seniority, and covenants.
 In this paper, we document a significant heterogeneity in bond characteristics issued by firms by the same parent company that maps to heterogeneity in prices and investor composition.
 Using detailed portfolio allocation data, we find that firms, like financial intermediaries, engineer assets with cash flows that meet investors' demands.
 We show evidence that the complex bond issuance structure employed by firms serves a dual purpose: it helps complete the market while simultaneously reducing the costs of capital to the firm.

-Beyond Cash-Flows: What Drives Corporate Bond Valuation? with Felix Corell and Melina Papoutsi (revised March 2024)
+6. Learning About Convenience Yields from Holdings with Felix Corell and Melina Papoutsi (revised September 2024)

 Older Working Papers